 It is required by code to install labels or plaques to communicate the rated load capacity of the rack systems.

 There are several ways of communicating the load capacity of a racking system.
-One can use adhesive labels placed on the first beam elevation (at eye-level) since it allows for varying load capacity throughout a rack system.
-If your racks have the same load capacity throughout, you may use rated load plaques to remind the forklift operators of the load capacity before entering an aisle.
-These plaques generally include the maximum bay capacity, maximum beam capacity and the details about the rack's manufacturer and often a project date.
+One can be to use adhesive labels placed on the first beam (at eye-level) since it allows for a varying load capacity throughout a rack system.
+If your racks have the same load capacity throughout, you may use rated load plaques to remind the forklift operators of the rack load capacity before entering an aisle.
+These plaques generally include the maximum bay capacity, maximum beam capacity, the details about the rack’s manufacturer, and often a project date.

 Here is an example of a load capacity label: